1. What is the Black Resilience Fund?

 3. Who operates the Black Resilience Fund?

-The Black Resilience Fund was co-founded by Cameron Whitten and Salomé Chimuku, who both served unpaid alongside over 400 additional volunteers from June until August 2020.
+The Black Resilience Fund was co-founded by cameron whitten and Salomé Chimuku, who both served unpaid alongside over 400 additional volunteers from June until August 2020.
 Once funding was secured for staffing, cameron was appointed as Chief Executive Officer of Brown Hope, the nonprofit parent organization of the Black Resilience Fund.
-Brown Hope is currently in the process of hiring a full-time BRF Program Manager.
-Salomé continues to be an active member of BRF, but has transitioned from leadership.
+Yndiah Holley is the Black Resilience Fund Program Manager.

 4. How long has the Black Resilience Fund been in operation?